teal4lk/Simple-Expense-tracker/README.md

 > h - offers the options again

 Optional cases are where the user is asked to supply input.
 The user can also simply press enter and move on.

+User can give their input and will be prompted further depending on their selection.
+The program runs until an error is found or the user's input requests to leave the program.

 ## Room for Improvement